How to survive flying with small children – it IS possible!

 “How to survive flying with small children” is by Renee Wilson, a content writer at Baby Hints and Tips.
 Baby Hints and Tips is a community for sharing support, advice and tips for (and from!) parents.
 You can also find their active and engaged community on Facebook.

-You’re about to set off on your long-awaited holiday, but there’s just one hurdle – flying with small children.
+You’re about to set off on your long-awaited holiday, or have made the move to live in another country, but there’s just one hurdle – flying with small children.
 Terrified about being trapped in the air with restless kids for hours?
 Here’s how to make flying with kids fun and stress-free.

 Arrive at the airport early